appwrite/demos-for-functions/dotnet/send-sms/README.md

 ## 📝 Environment Variables

+Go to Settings tab of your Cloud Function and add the following environment variables:

 * **TWILIO_ACCOUNTSID** - Twilio Account SID
 * **TWILIO_AUTHTOKEN** - Twilio Auth Token
 * **TWILIO_PHONENUMBER** - Twilio Phone Number to send the SMS from